Joe Pavelski Game Preview: Stars vs. Blackhawks

 Pavelski Season Stats Insights

-- In 13 of 33 games this season, Pavelski has scored a goal, but there are no multi-goal efforts on his ledger.
+- Pavelski has a goal in 14 games this year through 34 games played, but has not had multiple goals in any of those games.

-- Pavelski has a point in 23 games this year (out of 33), including multiple points six times.
+- Pavelski has a point in 24 of 34 games this season, with multiple points in seven of them.

-- Pavelski has an assist in 15 of 33 games this season, with multiple assists on three occasions.
+- In 16 of 34 games this season, Pavelski has registered an assist, and in three of those matches recorded two or more.

-- Pavelski's implied probability to go over his point total is 67.5% based on the odds.
+- The implied probability that Pavelski hits the over on his points over/under is 67.5%, based on the odds.

 - There is an implied probability of 47.6% of Pavelski going over his assist prop bet, considering the moneyline odds.